MissouriMRDT/ArmBoard_Software/libraries/JointControlFramework/README.md

 ## Overview
 Programmers: Drue Satterfield, David Strickland

 Used for controlling output devices and easily manipulating joints.
-The user will only ever interact with the Joint Interface, which keeps track of an output device which moves that joint, and an algorithm for controlling that joint.
+The user interacts with the joint interface for main joint manipulation and management, while individual classes can be called for their specific responsibilities such as setting power to an motor device.

 [More Details Here](https://github.com/MST-MRDT/ArmBoardSoftware/wiki/Joint-control-framework-overview)